 Office-based restrictions

-Client Group restrictions
+Client group restrictions

-Use the Whitelisted Users field to specify which users should have access
+Use the 'Whitelisted Users' field to specify which users should have access to the client group.

-WARNING: Once you restrict a Client Group, only whitelisted users and designated Partners/Managers will have access to all child entities under that group.
+WARNING: Once you restrict a client group, only whitelisted users and designated partners/managers will have access to all child entities under that group.

-Best practices for managing permissions
+Best practice for managing permissions

 Start with the least privileged access model